Bouquet sou: Replacement and redemption

-Numismatic Study
+Numismatic study

 This coin series was first described in numismatic literature by the early Canadian numismatist R.W.
 McLachlan in his book Canadian Numismatics, published in 1886.
 He called the coins the "un sou" series, and was the first to comprehensively describe their background, characteristics and to describe their manufacture, where known.
 He described more than 40 varieties of the tokens, arranging the chief varieties into nine different groups, arranged by the similarity of their design and who was thought to have created them.
 He noted key differences in the type and number of heraldic flowers used on the reverse, the differences in the legends that were used, and the shape of the ribbon used to tie the bouquet.

 The name "bouquet sou" to describe these tokens came from Canadian numismatist Pierre-Napoléon Breton, who depicted many of the varieties in his book Illustrated History of Coins and Tokens Relating to Canada, originally published in 1890.
 In his Breton numbering system for these tokens, they run from 670-716, totaling 46 main varieties.
 Breton roughly followed the order of the tokens as described in McLachlan's earlier book, which ended up with many of the tokens produced later appearing earlier in his numbering system, and those that were produced first at the end.
 Breton's illustrations are finely detailed, and some modern publications still use them (as opposed to using photographs of the tokens) to help collectors distinguish between the many varieties.
 Breton sorted the bouquet sou according to the number of leaves contained within the wreath on the obverse.

 Modern guides list over 50 tokens belonging to the bouquet sou series, many of which have significant variants, including die orientation, planchet thickness and being struck on different metals to name a few.

 Overstruck examples

 McLachlan also mentioned that he was aware of examples of the Bouquet Sou tokens that had been overstruck on top of earlier token issues, including brass examples of a Bust and Harp token and Tiffins tokens.
 More modern studies of the bouquet sou have discovered additional varieties that were unknown to the 19th century numismatists, including at least one issue that was struck over previously minted coins.
-These include a few examples struck over Blacksmith tokens, possibly in a bid to covert "uncirculatable" tokens to the more popular and acceptable bouquet sou.
+These include a few examples struck over Blacksmith tokens, possibly in a bid to convert "uncirculatable" tokens to the more popular and acceptable bouquet sou.
 Numismatist R.C.
 Willey described a number of additional, earlier token types that had otherwise been "rendered obsolete when the banks would no longer take them except by weight".
 He listed additional examples of Bouquet Sous that had been overstruck on a Brock token, a Ships Colonies and Commerce token, and on a Sloop token.